9 Tips for the Cheapest Commercial Van Insurance

 Straight Trucks are OVER 10,000 GVW, so FMCSA requirements include CDL certification, roadside inspections, driver drug testing and hours of service restrictions.box truck insurance

 Avoiding these constraints are attractive to the Commercial Van Owner Operator looking to sidestep the hassles of the FMCSA Safety Measurement System (SMS).
-But on the flip side, insurance companies are hesitant to insure risks that have little underwriting history.

-That’s why average premiums for Cargo Vans and Sprinters are largely based on algorithms which rely on a pool of other similar drivers.
+That’s why average insurance premiums for Cargo Vans and Sprinters are largely based on algorithms which rely on a pool of other similar drivers.

 These 9 Tips Will Help You Get The Cheapest Commercial Van Insurance:

-Your Credit greatly affects your premium
+1. Your Credit greatly affects your premium

 Credit is King.
 Yes, this is a much debated topic, however, there is plenty of statistical data showing a better credit rating equates to less claims.
 According to NAIC, the majority of insurance companies now rely on credit scoring for all types of insurance including Commercial Auto.

-Stay put and establish a stable history
+2. Stay put and establish a stable history

 Long term residency in one state allows the insurance algorithm to capture proper financial data.
 Owner Operators who jump from state to state can appear to be Chameleon Carriers to both insurance companies and FMCSA methodology.